-16 An important caveat associated with this approach is that by constructing a metric with higher cross-modality comparability we risk compromising statistical power gained from using format-specific metrics that reflect fundamental differences in content and style.
+18 An important caveat associated with this approach is that by constructing a metric that is more comparable across modalities we risk compromising statistical power gained from using format-specific metrics that reflect fundamental differences in content and style.
 If the reduction in power affects these outputs differentially, then observed variation in relative strength will be driven by statistical biases rather than fundamentals.
-An alternative way of comparing effects is to compute standardized regression coefficients for regression models in Table 4-6.
+An alternative way of comparing effects is to compute standardized regression coefficients for regression models in Table 2-4.
 Unfortunately, interpreting standardized coefficients for indicator variables such as D_NES is problematic because a one standard deviation change is not meaningful for binary variables.